ElmerLastdrager/elmerlastdrager.github.io/index.md

 ---

 <div style="background-image: url('elmer-website.jpg'); height: 300px; width: 200px; float:right; margin-left: 10px; margin-bottom: 10px; margin-right: 10px; border-radius: 5px;-moz-border-radius: 5px;-webkit-border-radius: 5px;-khtml-border-radius: 5px;"> </div>
 Dr.ir.
-Elmer Lastdrager works as a Research Engineer for [SIDN Labs](https://www.sidnlabs.nl), focussing on security and privacy in home networks that contain one or more Internet of Things devices.
+Elmer Lastdrager works as a Research Engineer for [SIDN Labs](https://www.sidnlabs.nl), looking at the challenges in the application of [post-quantum cryptography for the DNS](https://www.sidnlabs.nl/en/news-and-blogs/a-quantum-safe-cryptography-dnssec-testbed).
+Previously he worked on the security and privacy of the Internet of Things.
-Prior to that, he worked at the [Services, Cyber Security and Safety](http://scs.ewi.utwente.nl/) group at the University of Twente, working in the field of cybercrime science, focussing on the prevention of phishing attacks.
+Prior to working at SIDN Labs, he worked at the [Services, Cyber Security and Safety](http://scs.ewi.utwente.nl/) group at the University of Twente, working in the field of cybercrime science, focussing on the prevention of phishing attacks.
 Elmer Lastdrager received a Bachelor of Science in Computer Science (2009) and a Master of Science in Computer Security (2011), and a PhD from the University of Twente (2018).

 ## Contact Information